NHMDenmark/HTROCR/README.md

 ![Product Name Screen Shot][pipeline-screenshot]

 NHMD herbarium sheet digitisation pipeline.
 Solution is based on a 2 stage procedure.
-First, the text line baselines are detected within the document by relying on the tranformed ARU-Net baseline detector [[1]](#1) pipeline.
+First, text line baselines are detected within the document by relying on the tranformed ARU-Net baseline detector [[1]](#1) pipeline.
 Baselines are then transformed into text line segmentations.
-The resulting lines may have ascender and descender features from other lines, however, it has been shown by Romero et al. [[2]](#2) that these have little influence.
-Obtained images are then forwarded to transcription module, where different transcription variants were proposed.
+The resulting images may have ascender and descender features from other lines, however, it has been shown by Romero et al. [[2]](#2) that these have little influence on the transcription performance.
+Obtained segmentations are then forwarded to transcription module, where different transcription variants were proposed.
 The best performing method is based on TrOCR BASE [[3]](#3) configuration.

-The project was done as part of MSc thesis: "Herbarium sheet label data digitisation using handwritten text recognition" at University of Copenhagen.
+The project was done as part of MSc thesis: "Herbarium sheet label data digitisation using handwritten text recognition" at the University of Copenhagen.
 Results for transcription module displayed 11.93% Character Error Rate performance on a custom 817 NHMD line sample dataset.
-However, depending on a document, an addition of a segmentation tool may reduce this performance due to incorrect segmentation.
+However, depending on a test document structure, an addition of a segmentation tool may reduce this performance due to incorrect segmentation.

+## Recommendations for improvement
+- Establish error handling protocol for GT test dataset.
+NHMD data is extremely complicated and even humans are unable to transcribe all of the samples.
+Currently, the test set contains some uncertainty, which is likely reflected in the final performance score.
+- Build an improved historical text synthetic handwritten text generation tool.
+The following repositories can get you started: https://github.com/ankanbhunia/Handwriting-Transformers (global and local text style synthesis) and https://github.com/herobd/handwriting_line_generation (global text style synthesis).
+- Try an external language model.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>